 Arti met CJ in 2008 at the Joint Metastasis Research Society-AACR Conference held in Vancouver BC and since then has volunteered for METAvivor events and proceedings.
 As METAvivor's new Director of Research, she is now directly involved in METAvivor's research endeavors.

-Lisa Schofield, is a retired stockbroker and financial advisor, who has spent the last 13 years, (by marriage contract) cruising multiple countries with her husband, Dennis, on their 37 foot sailboat.
-Lisa and Dennis sailed from San Francisco south through Mexico, Central America, east through the Panama Canal, through the Western Caribbean, north to Maine, and back to the Bahamas before shipping the boat to British Columbia, where they spent part of each year for the last 5 years.
+Lisa Schofield is a retired stockbroker and financial advisor, who spent 13 years, cruising multiple countries with her husband, Dennis, on their 37 foot sailboat.
+Lisa and Dennis sailed from San Francisco south through Mexico, Central America, east through the Panama Canal, through the Western Caribbean, north to Maine, and back to the Bahamas before shipping the boat to British Columbia, where they spent part of each year from 2009 to 2014.
 During her cruising years, Lisa contributed to cruising articles and websites, and gave seminars about various aspects of the boating life.

-Now that they are living on land again, Lisa has chosen to return to the non- profit arena and is thrilled to be joining METAvivor.
-Before leaving for her offshore adventures, she spent 10 years as a member of the Junior League of Palo Alto-Mid Peninsula, and worked on and chaired many local projects.
+Returning to her land life, Lisa has chosen to return to the non- profit arena and is thrilled to have joined the board of METAvivor in early 2015.
+She became Vice President early in 2017.
+Before leaving for her offshore adventures, Lisa spent 10 years as a member of the Junior League of Palo Alto-Mid Peninsula, and worked on and chaired many local projects, and continues to be active in her community.

-In her spare time, (what spare time?), Lisa enjoys yoga, cooking and being outdoors.
-She and her husband are currently, but slowly renovating their home in Redwood City, CA.
+In her spare time, Lisa enjoys yoga, travel, reading, cooking and being outdoors.
+She and her husband are currently and slowly renovating their home in Redwood City, CA.

 Director of Support